astropy/astropy/docs/io/ascii/write.rst

 .. attention::

-    The CDS writer currently supports automatically writing coordinate component columns only for tables with a single coordinate column.
+    The CDS writer currently supports automatic writing of a single coordinate column in ``Tables``.
 For tables with more than one coordinate columns, only the first found coordinate column will be converted to its component columns and the rest of the coordinate columns will be converted to string columns.
 Thus, it should be taken care that the additional